Crates.io | brush-parser |

 (Bo(u)rn(e) RUsty SHell) is a POSIX- and bash-compatible shell,

 implemented in Rust.
-It's built and tested on Linux and macOS, with experimental support on Windows.
-(Its Linux build is fully supported running on Windows via WSL.)
+It's built and tested on Linux, macOS, and WSL.
+Native Windows support is experimental.

 brush

 is functional for interactive use as a daily driver!
-It can execute most sh
+It executes most sh

 and bash